kylejlin/snatcit/docs/user_guide.md

 - Press `r`: Reset the field values (of the current snapau) to the defaults.
 - Press `c`: Copy the field values of the current snapau to the clipboard.
 - Press `v`: Paste the clipboard's values into the current snapau.
+- Press `j`: Jump to the snapau with a specified name.
+  - After pressing `j`, you will be prompted to type in a snapau name.
+  - If a snapau that matches the provided name can be found, that snapau will be selected.
+  - Otherwise, this is effectively a no-op.
 - Click on spectrogram while holding down `f`: Force play-on-click.
 Normally, if you click on the spectrogram while a field is selected, Snatcit will set the selected field's value to the mouse position.
 However, if `f` is held while you click, then Snatcit will play the audio segment underneath the mouse (just like if there was no field selected).
 - Click on spectrogram while holding down `d`: Override distance preservation.
 This will make Snatcit ignore the `preserve_distance` field of `snatcit.json`, and set the selected field's value as if `preserve_distance` was omitted.